tdsnxtramontin-gabriel/github-advanced-security/ghas-administration.md

 ### Why Security Policies Matter?
 Security policies maintain your GitHub ecosystem’s integrity by:
-- **Guiding workflows:** Secure, standardized processes
+- **Guiding workflows:** Secure, standardized processes.
-- **Reporting clarity:** Clear steps for vulnerability disclosure
+- **Reporting clarity:** Clear steps for vulnerability disclosure.
-- **Access control:** Least-privilege permissions to limit risk
+- **Access control:** Least-privilege permissions to limit risk.

 ### Documentation and Security Settings ###
-- **Standardization:** Ensure consistent responses to common issues across the project
+- **Standardization:** Ensure consistent responses to common issues across the project.
-- **Compliance:** Follow industry-standard practices required by regions where projects are developed and published
+- **Compliance:** Follow industry-standard practices required by regions where projects are developed and published.
-- **Preventing Critical Failure:** Defend against events that threaten development, like publishing trade secrets or intellectual property
+- **Preventing Critical Failure:** Defend against events that threaten development, like publishing trade secrets or intellectual property.

 #### **Community Health Files**
-Create default files such as `README.md`, `SUPPORT.md`, `CODE_OF_CONDUCT.md`, and `CONTRIBUTING.md` to guide collaborators.
+Create default files such as `README.md`, `SUPPORT.md`, `CODE_OF_CONDUCT.md`, and `CONTRIBUTING.md` to guide collaborators:
   - `README.md`: Introduces and explains the project.
   - `SUPPORT.md`: Provides help resources.
   - `CODE_OF_CONDUCT.md`: Defines community behavior standards.
   - `CONTRIBUTING.md`: Describes contribution guidelines.

 #### **Security Information:**
-Record security preparation, key contacts, and project background to inform collaborators and users.
+Record security preparation, key contacts, and project background to inform collaborators and users:
   - `SECURITY.md`: Explains supported versions, how to report vulnerabilities, and legal disclaimers or known risks.
   - `GOVERNANCE.md`: Explains the project’s decision-making structure.
   - Issue/PR templates and `config.yml`: Standardize contributor input.

 ## Security Settings
-- **Automation:** Dependabot automates parts of the security process, including updating dependencies, and dependency review further automate security by flagging vulnerabilities
+- **Automation:** Dependabot automates parts of the security process, including updating dependencies, and dependency review further automate security by flagging vulnerabilities.
-- **Manual Interaction:** Documentation and advisories require significant manual interaction to maintain security
+- **Manual Interaction:** Documentation and advisories require significant manual interaction to maintain security.
-- **Security Advisories:** Create advisories to privately discuss and fix security vulnerabilities
+- **Security Advisories:** Create advisories to privately discuss and fix security vulnerabilities.

 ## Security Advisories
 GitHub Security Advisories provide a historical narrative for users that demonstrates that you understand the nature of the threat, have addressed the immediate threat, and have taken steps to prevent similar threats.